instamo/instamo.github.io/README.md

 We may update this Privacy Policy from time to time to reflect changes in the App or legal requirements.
 Updates will be posted with a revised **Effective Date**.

 We encourage you to review this page periodically.

 ---

-## 10. Contact Us

-If you have any questions about this Privacy Policy or the App’s privacy practices, please contact us at:

-**instamo.studio@gmail.com**

----